eustasy-archive/simplet/README.md

 	- Feature: Unread, Read Icon (Database AND Cookies)
 	- Improvement: Add Cached Counts to Categories
 - Responses
+	- Feature: Order by Helpfulness, Recency and Age
 	- Bug: Show Error on Error
-	- Feature: Order by Helpfulness, Recency and Age
+	- Bug: Special Characters do not display properly in code blocks.

 ### 4.0.1
 - Global